Protecting the Rights of Our Clients

 Steps in the Chicago Assault Legal Process

-Understanding what happens after an assault charge in Chicago eases the uncertainty for many clients.
 After an arrest by the Chicago Police Department, you attend a bond hearing at a Cook County courthouse, where the judge decides your release conditions until the next step in your case.

 The State’s Attorney reviews what happened and chooses formal charges.
 Afterward, there are pretrial hearings involving motions, discovery, and potential plea offers.
-Hearings typically occur at the courthouse nearest the incident or your home—such as the Daley Center or district branches throughout Cook County.
+Hearings typically occur at the courthouse nearest the incident or your home, such as the Daley Center or district branches throughout Cook County.

-Why Choose Our Assault Attorneys in Chicago
+Our Assault Defense Attorneys in Chicago

 Contact a Trusted Assault Attorney in Chicago Today

-If you're facing an assault charge, acting quickly can make a difference.
+If you’re facing an assault charge, acting quickly can make a difference.
 The legal process can feel overwhelming, but with The Toney Law Firm, LLC by your side, you have an advocate focused on defending your rights and protecting your future.
-Don’t face this challenge alone.

 Frequently Asked Questions About Assault Charges